 Osimertinib associated with significantly improved CNS disease control vs platinum/pemetrexed in patients with CNS metastases from advanced NSCLC.

 One half of patients with irAE-related dose interruptions experienced recurrent or new irAEs during immunotherapy retreatment.

 nab-Paclitaxel–based treatment was active and well tolerated in elderly patients and those with poorer ECOG performance status.

 Pembrolizumab plus chemotherapy significantly improved ORR and PFS vs chemotherapy alone with comparable safety profile.

-Naiyer Rizvi, MD, and Heather Wakelee, MD, provide their analysis of key lung cancer presentations from the 2015 clinical oncology meeting in Chicago.
+Matthew D. Hellmann, MD, and Heather Wakelee, MD, examine and discuss key lung cancer and mesothelioma presentations from the 2017 clinical oncology meeting in Chicago.

 Nivolumab with and without ipilimumab was associated with 12-week disease control rates > 40% and median OS > 10 months in patients who progressed after 1-2 lines of chemotherapy.

 In this phase III study, dacomitinib demonstrated superior PFS and DoR, but with increased toxicity, vs gefitinib in treatment-naive patients with advanced NSCLC and EGFR-activating mutations.

 Alectinib increased median PFS more than 2-fold and delayed CNS progression with favorable toxicity compared with crizotinib.